Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 Now we can simply run `./syncScript.sh` anytime we want to sync our project to a folder.

-## GitHub
+## GitHub (ONLY FOR REFERENCE)
-We will be using github to store the code you work on in class on the web.
-Once you get more experienced it is more useful to know how to use the git commands, but for now we will be using the github desktop client which can be found [here](https://desktop.github.com/).
+Once you get more experienced it is useful to know how to use the git CLI, but for now we can use the github desktop client which can be found [here](https://desktop.github.com/).

 ### Setting up git
 1. Download it and run the installer